 This is a collection of some of my favorite stories.

 “Getting Over: The Disgraced W.Va.
-Gospel Music Promoter Who Found Redemption in Indie Wrestling” (originally published by 100 Days in Appalachia)
+Gospel Music Promoter Who Found Redemption in Indie Wrestling” (published by 100 Days in Appalachia)

 I spent more than a year following Gary Damron, a reformed felon who is now West Virginia’s top independent wrestling promoter.
 This story not only provides a look at Damron’s dramatic backstory, but also a peek into the secretive world of pro wrestling.

-“The Greatest’s First Foe” (originally published in the Spring 2019 issue of WV Living)
+“The Greatest’s First Foe” (published in the Spring 2019 issue of WV Living)

 After boxing nearly killed him, Muhammad Ali’s first professional opponent left the ring to become Fayetteville, W.Va.’s version of Andy Griffith.

-“Coach Kellie” (originally published by 100 Days in Appalachia)
+“Coach Kellie” (published by 100 Days in Appalachia)

 It took a few weeks for Hannan High School principal Karen Oldham to realize her school might have made history.
 She had hired the first female head football coach in West Virginia history.

-“Jackie Mitchell Couldn’t Win” (originally published by Lapham’s Quarterly)
+“Jackie Mitchell Couldn’t Win” (published by Lapham’s Quarterly)

 Skepticism followed baseball’s most famous female pitcher until the day she died.